diogoaurelio/schedoscopeWiki/Open-Street-Map-Tutorial.md

 2. Filter for restaurants, trainstations and shops
 3. Provide aggregated data such that the measures can be applied; the aggregation is stored in view `schedoscope.example.osm.datamart/ShopProfiles`

-Analyzing view `schedoscope.example.osm.datamart/ShopProfiles` you will find the best location for your shop.
+Find the best location for your shop by analyzing view `schedoscope.example.osm.datamart/ShopProfiles`.

 # Installation
 Let's get started: